wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-application-partners.md

 ![](./media/hdinsight-application-partners/kyvos8.png)
-Kyvos is committed to unlock the power of Big Data Analytics with its unique “OLAP on Hadoop” technology.
+Kyvos is committed to unlock the power of Big Data Analytics with its unique "OLAP on Hadoop" technology.
 This allows you to build cubes in-place on Hadoop with linear scalability, eliminating the limitations of traditional OLAP solutions, and enabling interactive multi-dimensional analytics on your Big Data.
 Users can visualize,